 3. Semi-structured Interviews - We asked students who have used Tong Qu before to probe how and why they used it and their preferences for the platform(website or app).
 We took digital notes during each interview.
 We learnt a lot about users' using habits and expectations.

 4. Competitive Analysis - We studied exsiting products on the market which also played the role of event-publishing-and-finding platform.
 It taught us about how commercial products did their function design, information architecture, interaction design and detailed UI design.

-- Feedback from iOS stores mainly talked about the login and crash bugs which are the main pain points.
+- According to the feedback, login and crash bugs are the main pain points.
 As a result, we set the bug-fixing as our top priority in the later product requirement document.

-- Considered the limited number of users who wished to share data with us, our crashes stayed on a really high level which was congruent with users' direct feedback.
+- The crashes stayed on a high level which was congruent with users' direct feedback.

-After knowing the general usage feedback and data, we started to collect in-depth qualitative data including:
+After getting the general feedback and usage data, we started to collect in-depth qualitative data including:

 - what the users thought of Tong Qu.